 to carry oxygen to other cells in the body.

 There are many types of anemia.
-Your child may have one of the following:
+Your child may have 1 of these:

-- Cooley's anemia (thalassemia).
-Another inherited type of anemia with abnormal red blood cells.
+Cooley's anemia (thalassemia).
+This is another inherited type of anemia with abnormal red blood cells.

 What causes anemia in a child?